MickyDowns/deep-theano-rnn-lstm-car/README.md

 Here's a video overview: [![layered reinforcement learning for complex behaviors](https://img.youtube.com/vi/WrLRGzbfeZc/0.jpg)](https://www.youtube.com/watch?v=WrLRGzbfeZc)

+In general, layered learning is used when mapping directly from inputs to outputs is not tractable e.g., too complex for current algorithms, networks.
+Layered learning starts with a bottoms-up, hierarchical task decomposition.
+It then uses machine learning algorithms to exploit data at each level to train specific, separable models.
+Finally, the output of learning in one layer feeds into the next layer until the complex behavior is achieved.
+More here: http://www.cs.cmu.edu/~mmv/papers/00ecml-llearning.pdf.

-It's possible to perform these tasks using a deep, deep neural net.
-The folks at DeepMind (of Go fame) used Q-learning to train networks to win Atari games (https://t.co/liV9sJFoCp).
-I have specifically avoided giving the drones a down-sampled, convnet view of the entire environment.
-Instead, they learn it thru exploration.
-I will eventually flash this network to real drones and want the learning to continue onboard, on CPU.
+It is possible that the tasks performed herein could be performed by a single, deep, deep neural net.
+The folks at DeepMind (of Go fame) used Q-learning to train a single network to win Atari games (https://t.co/liV9sJFoCp).
+However, I have specifically avoided giving the drones a down-sampled, convnet view of the entire environment.
+Instead, they learn it thru exploration as I will eventually flash this network to real drones and want the learning to continue onboard, on CPU.

 This project extends work begun by Matt Harvey in his Github repository entitled **Using reinforcement learning to train an autonomous vehicle to avoid obstacles** located here: https://github.com/harvitronix/reinforcement-learning-car.
 He trained an digital autonomous car to avoid obstacles using reinforcement learning.
 His ultimate goal is to embed the resulting neural network onto a chip and into a a car that will, hopefully, avoid his cats while cruising his house.
 I highly recommend his Medium posts on the topic beginning here: https://medium.com/@harvitronix/using-reinforcement-learning-in-python-to-teach-a-virtual-car-to-avoid-obstacles-6e782cc7d4c6.